websitecategorization/websitecategorizationapi/README.md

 # Website Classification API

-Python3 client library for Website Classification service.
+Python3 client library for [Website Classification](www.websitecategorizationapi.com).

 Website classification API s a python library that allows to classify websites based on IAB and E-commerce taxonomies.